1. Home

 Frequently Asked Questions

-Most failures are caused by padding mismatch, incorrect key usage, or attempting to decrypt data larger than the key size allows.
+Most failures are caused by a padding scheme mismatch, using the wrong key (public instead of private or vice versa), or attempting to decrypt data larger than the RSA key size allows.

-No. RSA should only be used for encrypting small secrets or keys.
-For files, use PGP or AES-based encryption or try Devglan's file encryption tool.
+No. RSA should only be used for encrypting small secrets or symmetric keys.
+For files, use PGP or AES-based encryption, or try Devglan’s file encryption tool.

 Support This Free Tool!